KaziAbdurRahim/Asst-11-client/README.md

-# Car Rental System
+# Game hose

-Welcome to **Car Rental System**, a comprehensive platform designed to enable users to seamlessly add, update, delete, search, and book cars for rental.
-The system offers real-time updates on car availability and booking statuses.
+Welcome to **GameHose **, a comprehensive platform designed to enable users to seamlessly add, update, delete, search, and book Games for rental.

 ## Features

-- **Dynamic Car Database**: Explore a wide variety of cars with detaild information including model, price per day, availability, and features.
+- **Dynamic CarGame Database**: Explore a wide variety of cars with detaild information including model, price per day, availability, and features.
 - **User Authentication**: Secure login and registration using Firebase.
-- **Car Management**: Add, update, delete, and book cars through easy-to-use forms and interfaces.
+- **Game Management**: Add, update, delete, and book cars through easy-to-use forms and interfaces.
 - **Responsive Design**: Enjoy a fully responsive design, optimized for desktop, tablet, and mobile devices.
 - **Search Functionality**: Quickly search for cars by model to find your preferred ones.